Understanding the Gross Profit Margin Formula

 What Business Has the Highest Profit Margin?

-Services oriented businesses enjoy the highest profit margins.
+Businesses with the highest profit margin are usually services oriented businesses.
 This is because they do not have the costs associated with manufacturing a product.

 Why Should You Calculate Operating Margin?